Skip to main content

 Users need to produce climate-health indicators using their own underlying input data sources.

-Use the search function on the header to navigate to specific topics or indicators which you are interested in.
-If you want to produce any of the indicator metrics, you will first need to identify and prepare the input data sources.
-Once the input data is in the required structure, you can either use the R Code or indicator tool (subject to availability) to produce selected climate-health indicator metrics for your country or area.
-Additional guidance is available to support users (LINKS) (e.g. topic documents, guidance videos etc).
+Use the search function in the header to navigate to specific topics or indicators you are interested in.
+If you want to produce indicator metrics, you will first need to identify and prepare the input data sources.
+Once the input data is in the required structure, you can use the R package to produce selected climate-health indicator metrics for your country or area.
+Additional guidance is available on topic documents, guidance videos and the Additional resources page.

 Can the SOSCHI framework provide data on climate impacts on health at a local level?

-All indicators in the SOSCHI framework can be used to provide estimates and both a national and sub-national level.
+All indicators in the SOSCHI framework can be used to provide estimates at both a national and sub-national level.
 The specific geographic granularity will vary by country, depending on the statistical power.
 Furthermore, some methods are only recommended for regional level analysis.
-For further guidance, see the Framework topic pages for links to the methods documents', Section 2: Data and variables.
+For further guidance, see the Framework topic pages for links to the methods documents, Section 2: Data and variables.

 What data sources do I need to produce estimates for the indicators in the SOSCHI framework?

-Can the SOSCHI framework provide insights on which populations groups are most vulnerable to climate impacts on health?
+Can the SOSCHI framework provide insights on which population groups are most vulnerable to climate impacts on health?

 How do I know whether the indicator metrics produced are reliable?